Monthly summary of sampled birds

 2.1 DATA COLLECTION

-TABLE 1 Total number of individuals sampled in the wild (including recaptures of some birds), as well as number of individuals tested positive for avian influenza virus in the respective country.
-The table includes previously unpublished samples from September 2024 to April 2025.
+TABLE 1 Total number of individuals sampled in the wild (including recaptures of some birds), as well as number of individuals tested positive for avian influenza virus in the respective country for the sampling period.

 2.2 GENOMICS SUMMARY